breimers/id-fer-capture/README.md

-# IntrospectData's OpenSource FER Application
+# Facial Expression Recognition

-Give the function an input and it will return a dictionary of detected faces and emotion predictions.
+Give the function an input and it will return a dictionary of detected faces and expression predictions.

 ---

 ## About

-This is a python3 utility for Facial Detection/Emotion Recognition (FER) using Keras and OpenCV.
+This is a python3 cli for Facial Expression Recognition (FER) using Keras and OpenCV.

 This project uses the [haarcascade](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) xml for facial detection.